Gurvinder135/Restaurant_page/README.md

 # Restaurant Page

 In this project I created a small page using HTML, CSS and Javascript.
+All html content is created by JavaScript here, HTML file has only one div to start with.
 I used Webpack bundler to bundle scripts.

 ## Launch